-Philip Roth is considered one of the great American Jewish novelists – including Portnoy’s Complaint, The Human Stain, American Pastoral, The Plot Against America.
+Philip Roth is considered one of the great American Jewish novelists of the 20th century – some of his works including Portnoy’s Complaint, The Human Stain, American Pastoral, The Plot Against America.
 However, my favorite Roth work is a 1959 short story that is often overlooked and forgotten … perhaps because it is about a taboo subject in Judaism which is remarkable considering some of the topics which Roth covered – the attack on the stereotypical Jewish mother, hidden and overt forms of racism, anti-Semitism, etc.

 Can I guess some of the responses you are having right about now?